CAST-Extend/com.castsoftware.aip.datamart/README.md

 0.13920194943649101432
 ```

-### Delta of critical violations by rule betwen first Quarter of 2013 and last Quarter of 2013
+### Delta of critical violations by rule between first Quarter of 2013 and last Quarter of 2013

 Query:
 ```